-To forgive is to cancel a debt, to cease feeling anger towards a wrongdoer.
-It is the refusal to make wrongdoers pay whether or not they have repented.
-Would this not go a long way in breaking the hate cycle that infects our divided culture, both in person and online?
-The question is fraught with complexity, and yet perhaps no one in history was better-equipped to answer it than Martin Luther King, Jr. It's worth reflecting on his insights as we honor his legacy and look ahead at 2021.
+To forgive is to cancel a debt, and to cease feeling anger towards a wrongdoer---whether or not they have repented.
+Wouldn't this go a long way in breaking the hate cycle that infects our divided culture, both in person and online?
+The question is fraught with complexity, and yet perhaps no one in history was better equipped to answer it than Martin Luther King, Jr. It's worth reflecting on his insights as we honor his legacy and look ahead at 2021.

 Jemar Tisby has done the church a great service in documenting its pattern of racism during key epochs in American history and showing a way towards repentance and institutional reform.
 This isn't just a historical survey of the distant past but of events as recent as Black Lives Matter and the election of Trump.
 At the very least, Tisby's analysis ought to prompt Christians to critically examine how racism manifests in their midst in subtle ways today, and determine how to fight it.